 MercuryDPM is an actively developed open-source scientific research tool, which works on a 'kernel and driver' pattern.
 Some of the authors have used these sorts of packages before and often you run into the problem that you spend time developing your driver and then a new version of the kernel comes out and nothing works anymore.
 Then you have to spend time rewriting your driver to get back to square one.
-We are already quite happy with our interfaces in MercuryDPM version 1.x and expect them to change very little in the future.
+We are already quite happy with our interfaces for MercuryDPM version 1.x and expect them to change very little in the future.
 However, we will also give the following two guarantees.
-Any driver code written for version 1.x will work in each version 1 and 2 kernels.
+(I) Any driver code written for version 1.x will work in all future version 1.x kernels.
 New interfaces and modifications to interfaces will initially be introduced in parallel to the old interfaces.
-The use of an old interface will throw a warning to the users that the interface is to be withdrawn in the next major kernel update and will explain how to convert to the new improved version.
-Secondly, there will not be more than one major kernel update per year.
+If an interface has been deprecated in version 2, the use of an old interface will throw a deprecated warning to the users that the interface is to be withdrawn in the next major kernel update and will explain how to convert to the new improved version.
+(II) There will not be more than one major kernel update per year.
 This means that any driver code written in the current version of the kernel is guaranteed to work in all new versions for the next two years, at least.
 Moreover, if after every major kernel update, i.e. once a year, you spend a little time responding to the warning your code generates it will always work in future version of the MercuryDPM kernel.

 Please note the interface will change between versions 0.x and 1.x; this guarantee applies only to 1.x and higher.
 We currently have not fully stabilised the interfaces but this will happen shortly.
 However, we are already using the depreciated warning to indicate interfaces that will be withdrawn at version 1.x.

 A note on our release numbers: Mercury versions are number